The Milton Stern Scholars Fund

 How to Apply

-The online application for the next award cycle will open on Thursday, March 15th.
-The deadline to submit applications is May 1, 2018.
 Please note that applications will only be accepted through the online portal.
 Please do not attempt to submit application materials (other than official transcripts) via mail, fax or email.
+When submitting essays and application materials, please pay special attention to spelling, grammar and presentation.

 Applications will only be reviewed after official transcript is received.
 Please send official transcripts to email@example.com or call 202-379-2236 for mailing instructions.